-A. The only garden fencing which we provide is perimeter garden fences.
-We do not provide fencing to control or retain pets, nor will we be able to amend existing fencing for those purposes.
+A. We do not provide fencing to control or retain pets, nor will we be able to amend existing fencing for those purposes.
 If you want this work carried out we can put you in touch with approved contractors and you will have to pay for the works